Ultimate Guide to Telehealth

 What is used in Telehealth technology?

-Telehealth technology has been designed in collaboration with healthcare professionals to ensure that it is easily accessible by any practitioner, regardless of their technical skill.
+Telehealth platforms have been designed in collaboration with healthcare professionals to ensure that it is easily accessible by any practitioner, regardless of their technical skill.
 However, it is useful to understand what the typical telehealth technology forms are, so you can make educated decisions regarding what’s best for you.
 There are two main types of software implemented within telehealth services, and depending on the needs of your business, one may reap more benefits than the other.

 • Cloud-based technology - Commonly used by businesses, this type of software stores encrypted data within an online space called ‘the cloud’.
 This means that the files are scrambled within a remote server, which makes it incredibly difficult to hack.
 When it comes to healthcare, security is always a top priority, so cloud-based technology is a great way to secure sensitive patient data, and is often the preference of telehealth services.